TerryV8/click-count/docs/docker_compose.md

 I recommend that you use images based on Alpine for third-party services, such as Redis, Postgres, etc. For your app images, use images based on buildpack – it will be easy to debug inside the container, and you’ll have a lot of pre-installed system-wide requirements.

-Only you can decide which base image to use, but you can get the maximum benefit by using one basic image for all images, because in this case the cache will be used more effectively.
+Only you can decide which base image to use, but you can get the maximum benefit by using one basic image for all images because in this case the cache will be used more effectively.

 Volume — can be described as a shared folder.
 Volumes are initialized when a container is created.
 Volumes are designed to persist data, independent of the container’s lifecycle.
 So, be careful with volumes.
 You should remember what data is in volumes.
 Because volumes are persistent and don’t die with the containers, the next container will use data from the volume created by the previous container.

 # Build and Run
-With one simple command we can build the image and run the container.
+With one simple command, we can build the image and run the container.
 Start the application from the current directory:
 ```console
 docker-compose up --build